 colorbar.gif

-Malcolm (Marek in Polish) Clegg is a missionary sent and supported by Carey Baptist Church in Reading in the 1980s, who has often participated in its services#.
+Malcolm (Marek in Polish) Clegg is a missionary sent, defended and supported by Carey Baptist Church in Reading since the 1980s, who has often participated in its services#.

-During ministry at Carey on 22nd April in 1993, he describes his and his students' involvement in Catholic fellowships (at 46:35 and 50:40), they are portrayed as evangelistic but even the brief description here suggests cooperation rather than extrication from Rome, and it is striking that Carey's pastor evidently took no action.
+During ministry at Carey on 22nd April in 1993, he describes his and his students' involvement in Catholic fellowships (at 46:35 and 50:40), they are portrayed as evangelistic but even the brief description here suggests cooperation rather than extrication from Rome, and Carey's pastor then, now WEST's principal, did nothing.

 EWST